cloudfoundry-attic/lattice-release/docs/getting-started.md

 ## Starting the Lattice Vagrant VM

 Consult the [GitHub Releases](https://github.com/cloudfoundry-incubator/lattice/releases) page, and decide on which version of Lattice you plan to use.
-We recommend using a specific released version of Lattice and the `ltc` binary, rather than tracking master.
+We also offer [nightly builds](https://lattice.s3.amazonaws.com/nightly/index.html) for cutting-edge functionality, but recommend the releases for stability.

 First, download one of the bundles listed on the above pages.
 Then, unzip it and change into the `vagrant` folder of the unpacked bundle.